aidasalova/blog/content/about/_index.md

 I would define myself as learner and doer.

 I have worked for several years managing talented teams, ideating and owning technical solutions to create efficient processes and leading cross-functional projects.
-I am an MBA student, and I am also actively learning SQL and Python anspending many after-work hours meditating over the code.
+I am an MBA student, and I am also actively learning SQL and Python and spending many after-work hours meditating over the code.

 I am passionate about creating clean processes, intuitive user journeys and value-maximizing products driven by quantitative and qualitative analysis, method and pragmatic approach.